cwu2021/workflow/README.md

 # analysis and design
-some codes for data analysis, system or procedure design.
+some codes for data analysis, procedure design, as well as cybersec.